vivianbirungi1/vivianbirungi1/README.md

 ![image](https://user-images.githubusercontent.com/48013221/156958316-2f3cbae9-c938-4efa-96c3-2e69e5b66f94.png)

 #### 3.
-My AceMedBay project and Advanced JavaScript CA2 project both provided me with the knowledge and skills of using the MERN stack and becoming a full stack developer.
+My AceMedBay project and Advanced JavaScript CA2 project both provided me with the knowledge and skills of becoming a full stack developer.

 The Advanced JavaScript CA2 project is also available to be viewed as it is hosted using Heroku.
 The following is link to the site and below is a screenshot example: https://viv-restaurants-react.web.app/